-The proposed amendment is consequential to the amendments to section 95 of the Tax Administration Act.
+The proposed amendment is consequential to the amendments to section 95 of the Tax Administration Act, 2011.

 - Paragraph (a): SARS may currently issue an assessment based on an estimate to a taxpayer who does not file a return.
 The assessment may not be disputed until the relevant return is filed and SARS has failed to revise the assessment in the light of the return.
 This ensures that all the facts are available when the assessment is revisited and that the dispute resolution timelines that would otherwise apply may be relaxed in appropriate circumstances.
-It is proposed that this approach be extended to cases where specific relevant material was requested from a taxpayer on more than one occasion, without an adequate response. - Paragraph (b): The proposed amendment aims to relocate the provisions that specifically relate to the issue of an assessment based on an estimate, currently housed in section 91, to section 95 which is the section under which an assessments based on an estimate is issued by SARS.
-In this way all the rules relating to the issue of an assessment based on an estimate will be housed together in the same section.
+It is proposed that this approach be extended to cases where the taxpayer does not submit a response to a request for relevant material in respect of that taxpayer after delivery of more than one request for such material. - Paragraph (b): The proposed amendment aims to relocate the provisions that specifically relate to the issue of an assessment based on an estimate, currently housed in section 91, to section 95, which is the section under which an assessment based on an estimate is issued by SARS.
+In this way, all the rules relating to the issue of an assessment based on an estimate will be housed together in the same section.

-Although the new proposed subsection (4) and (5), in essence contain provisions that are similar to the provisions contained in section 91, now being repealed, the following matters can be highlighted:
+Although the new proposed subsections (4) and (5), in essence, contain provisions that are similar to the provisions contained in section 91, now being repealed, the following matters can be highlighted:

-- The time-period within which the taxpayer may request SARS to issue a reduced or additional assessment, once the outstanding return or relevant material has been provided by the taxpayer, has been extended from 30 to 40 business days; - The time period within which a senior SARS official may extend the period is aligned with the prescription periods contained in section 99; - The new wording furthermore contains a technical correction to align the words of the proposed section 95(4)(c) with wording used elsewhere in the Act, i.e. to replace the words "complete and correct return" (currently used section 91(5)(b)) with the words "true and full return" used in section 25 and 26 of the Act.
+- SARS has been empowered to make an estimated assessment where no return is required or there is no failure to pay tax to support the auto-assessment initiative launched this year.
+SARS will thus be able to make estimated assessments where no tax is due or a refund is due to the taxpayer. - The assessment based on an estimate, as a result of not providing a response to a request for relevant material, is not subject to objection or appeal, unless the taxpayer submits a response. - The time-period within which the taxpayer may request SARS to issue a reduced or additional assessment, once the outstanding return or response has been provided by the taxpayer, has been extended from 30 to 40 business days; - The time period within which a senior SARS official may extend the period is aligned with the prescription periods contained in section 99; - The new wording furthermore contains a technical correction to align the words of the proposed section 95(4)(c) with wording used elsewhere in the Act, i.e. to replace the words "complete and correct return" (currently used section 91(5)(b)) with the words "true and full return", used in sections 25 and 26 of the Act.